St. John 13:1-15; 34-35

 Our Lord washed the disciples’ feet as an object lesson.
 This is explicit.
 He both asks them if they understand what He has done and says that what He has done is an example for them.

-The eating and drinking of Jesus’ risen Body and Blood is a proclamation of His death and is done in remembrance of Him.
-We do not proclaim that He is dead nor are we trying to keep His memory alive.
-Rather we are proclaiming the kind of death He died, that is, substitionary, for the forgiveness of sins, and we remember what He has left us to do: eat His Body and drink His Blood.
+The eating and drinking of Jesus’ risen Body and Blood is a proclamation of His death.
+It is done in remembrance of Him.
+That is not a ceremony but a Word.
+We do not do this to keep His memory alive.
+He died, but He is not dead.
+He lives.
+Our eating and drinking proclaim the kind of death He died, that is, substitutionary, for the forgiveness of sins, and we remember what He has given us to join us to that death and resurrection: the eating of His Body and drinking of His Blood.

-When the Small Catechism asks, “What does this mean?” it is not asking what the Sacrament of the Altar means, but rather what the words of Jesus which instituted the Sacrament mean.
+When the Small Catechism asks, “What does this mean?” it is not asking what the Sacrament of the Altar means.
+It is asking what the words of Jesus which instituted the Sacrament mean.
 Those words mean that in the Sacrament Christ gives His true Body and Blood through bread and wine into the mouths of His children for the forgiveness of their sins.

-The foot washing was a real service to apostles.
+The foot washing was a real service to the apostles.
 It did something.
 It removed dirt and grime and it refreshed the apostles.
-But it was meant as more than simply as something useful to them and it could have been accomplished in other ways.
+But it was meant as more than simply something useful to them in the moment.
+The lesson probably could have been accomplished in other ways.
 He might have washed their hair or given them a glass of water.
-The ceremony was meant to teach something about the Kingdom and about the role of the apostles and also to show us something of our place and relationship both to one another and to Christ.
-The point wasn’t foot washing but love and service.
-In the Sacrament of the Altar, the point is not something that the Sacrament illustrates, but is actually the eating and drinking that bestows that which Christ promises.
-It is the way that Christ joins Himself to us flesh and blood humans with His flesh and blood and makes us one with Him.
+The ceremony was meant to teach something about the Kingdom and about the role of the apostle.
+It was also meant to show us something of our place and relationship both to one another and to Christ.
+The point wasn’t foot washing.
+It was love and service.
+In the Sacrament of the Altar, the point is not something that the Sacrament illustrates, but is actually what Christ gives in the eating and drinking: real heavenly food for body and soul with eternal benefit.
+This is the way that Christ joins Himself to us flesh and blood humans.
+He does so with His flesh and blood and makes us one with Him.

 In +Jesus’ Name.
 Amen.